 A beautiful beach in the morning.

 This is one of the most beautiful, natural beaches in Cornwall.
 It feels pristine and untouched.
-This re-visit at low tide gave access to the two beaches round to the east, where I was also able to film.
+This visit at low tide gave access to the two beaches round to the east, where I was also able to film.

 By the water at Porthcurno beach.

 On the small beach next to Porthcurno.

 With Cherry, who explains the harmonising qualities of the beach to her.

-An iconic Penwith beach, sitting next to the Minack Theatre, which is carved into the cliffs above.
+This is the most well known Penwith beach, located next to the Minack Theatre, which is carved into the cliffs above.
 The beach still has the tiny cable house, designed to help send telegrams to America, standing at the head of the beach.
 There is a nearby choice of large car parks with toilets, and there is a café at the Minack theatre.
-The beach has very impressive square blocks of granite in the westerly cliffs, almost pink in certain light.
+The beach has very impressive square blocks of granite in the western cliffs, almost pink in certain light.

 A chat with artist Jane on Porthcurno beach.